Ever wonder why your shiny new AI system feels like a sitting duck?

 Don’t just have a security program.
 Make it work.

-- The skills gap is brutal: over 4 million unfilled cybersecurity jobs worldwide.
+The skills gap is huge: over 4 million cybersecurity positions remain unfilled globally, leaving organizations exposed.

 #nothingtohide